 To proceed with testing please complete the application form below.

 Soon after receipt of your application, we will email you a formal Customer Service Request (CSR) for your review and acceptance.
 The CSR will describe a proposed sample date (if you have opted to have the sample collected by AWQC Field Officers) and the tests we will perform.
 Following your review of the information in the CSR, you will will need to provide us a response to our email confirming the details are correct or advising us of any changes before we can accept your application.

-^ Please note.
-AWQC Field Services are unable to service all regional areas.
+^* Please note.
+AWQC Field Services are unable to service any areas in Victoria and are unable to service all regional areas in South Australia.
 Following receipt of your application, we will advise you if we cannot collect samples from your property.